magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### less-than-equals-to

-It checks for a value of one field being less than, or equal to, a value of another field
+Checks for a value of one field being less than or equal to a value of another field.

 #### Example